shmercer/writeAlizer/README.md

 ### Prerequisites
 writeAlizer accepts the following output files as inputs:
  1. ReaderBench: writeAlizer supports output files generated from the standalone version of ReaderBench that is described [here](https://git.readerbench.com/ReaderBench/ReaderBench/-/wikis/how-to/How%20to%20install%20and%20run%20readerbench) and can be downloaded from [here](http://readerbench.com/deployment).
 Although ReaderBench output files are comma separated (.csv), writeAlizer needs the output file to be saved in Excel format (.xlsx) for the file to be imported into R correctly.
- 2. Coh-Metrix: writeAlizer supports output files from Coh-Metrix version 3.0 (.
+ 2. Coh-Metrix: writeAlizer supports output files from Coh-Metrix version 3.0 (.csv format).
+ 3. GAMET: writeAlizer supports output files from GAMET version 1.0 (.csv format).

 ### Installing